1

 Skills and Qualifications

-· Active Certified Nursing Assistant (CNA) license issued by Texas required
+• Active Certified Nursing Assistant (CNA) license issued by Montana required

 Eduro Healthcare, LLC is an Equal Opportunity Employer and does not discriminate on the basis of any protected status under federal, state, or local law.
 The essential functions of this position describe the general nature of the work and may be performed with or without reasonable accommodation.
 Eduro Healthcare, LLC complies with the Americans with Disabilities Act (ADA) and applicable state disability laws.
 If you require a reasonable accommodation to apply for or perform this role, please contact benefits@edurohc.com.
-Employment with Eduro Healthcare, LLC is at-will and may be terminated at any time, with or without cause or notice, subject to applicable law.
+In accordance with the Montana Wrongful Discharge from Employment Act, employment may be terminated during any applicable probationary period at the discretion of either party.
+After completion of the probationary period, termination of employment will occur only for good cause or legitimate business reasons, consistent with applicable law and Company policy.
 This job description does not constitute a contract of employment and may be modified at any time to meet business needs.
-Employment may be contingent upon successful completion of background checks, licensure verification, or other pre-employment requirements, as permitted by law.
+Employment may be contingent upon successful completion of background checks, licensure verification, or other pre‑employment requirements, as permitted by law.